harry-sar/SD-Wage-Calc/README.md

-~ Calculates how much money you have earned based on the hours youve worked
+~ Calculates how much money you have earned based on the hours you've worked